Facts Q & A

 - During the first two years of the PhD program, students focus on course work in order to develop the tools necessary to produce high quality research.
 Upon entry each student is assigned to a faculty member who acts as an advisor.

 - By the end of the first year, students take their qualifier exam.
 The exam consists of a written exam covering the courses taken in the first year of the PhD program.

 - In the summer after the first year, each student conducts original research under the supervision of a faculty member.

 - By the end of the second year, students take their comprehensive exam.
-The exam consists of a written exam covering the Operations breadth courses taken in the first two years of the PhD program and an oral presentation of student’s current research.
+The exam consists of a take-home written exam asking open‐ended research question(s) and an oral presentation of student’s second year paper.

 - After passing the comprehensive exam, students begin the second part of the program where they spend the majority of their time working on research.

 - In the third year, students focus most of their time on their dissertation.
 During this process, students benefit from close collaboration with faculty members.